Out of the Way

-Russian based photographer Elena Anosova spent her teenage years in a rehabilitation boarding school and now focuses her work on the lives of women in closed institutions, isolated regions, often marked by social stigmatization.
+Russian based photographer Elena Anosova spent her teenage years in a rehabilitation boarding school and now focuses her work on the lives of women in closed institutions and isolated regions, often marked by social stigmatization.

-Out of the way is paradox in our globally connected worlds, a micro community surviving without external support and influence.
+Out of the way is about a paradox in our globally connected worlds: a micro community surviving without external support and influence.